TAOGenna/ai-notebooks-implementations/README.md

 # ai-notebooks-implementations
-Some ipython notebooks implementing AI algorithms - inspired by Geohotz
+Some personal implementations in ipython notebooks of AI algorithms - inspired by Geohotz's own repo